vincedarley/homebridge-plugin-bwaspa/README.md

 ## Automation and notifications

 You can use the Home and Shortcuts apps to create automations, as you might with any homekit device.
 For example I've created an automation which runs when I turn off my alarm in the morning and notifies me if the spa is hot enough.
 I also use time-based automations to adjust the thermostat during the night to make good use of cheaper electricity.
+With Matter the "Spa Eco Mode" switch is the simplest way to turn off and on the Spa's heating - I get cheap electricity at night and mostly use the spa in the early morning, so I have eco mode turned on from 8am till midnight, and then off after that.

 <p align="left">
   <a href="https://github.com/vincedarley/homebridge-plugin-bwaspa"><img src="https://raw.githubusercontent.com/vincedarley/homebridge-plugin-bwaspa/master/graphics/spa-automation1.png" height="400"></a>